-- 1.5.1 Accuracy Use at least one (1) known pure reference culture at the anticipated environmental conditions, and compare the method results to that of a reference method. - 1.5.2 Precision Perform at least ten (10) replicate analyses with both the proposed and reference method, using the target microorganisms of choice.
-The results shall show that the methods are not statistically different. - 1.5.3 Selectivity (sensitivity) Verify all responses in at least ten (10) samples using mixed cultures that include the target organism(s), and at varying concentrations (microbial identification testing or equivalent processes may be used).
+- 1.5.5 Precision Perform at least ten (10) replicate analyses with both the proposed and reference method, using the target microorganisms of choice.
+The results shall show that the methods are not statistically different. - 1.5.6 Selectivity (sensitivity) Verify all responses in at least ten (10) samples using mixed cultures that include the target organism(s), and at varying concentrations (microbial identification testing or equivalent processes may be used).
 Calculate the number of false positive and false negative results.